Turkey expects swift campaign against U.S.-backed Kurds in Syria

-HASSA, Turkey (Reuters) - Turkey shelled targets in northwest Syria on Monday and said it would swiftly crush the U.S.-backed Kurdish YPG fighters who control the Afrin region in an air and ground offensive that President Tayyip Erdogan said Russia had agreed to.
+HASSA, Turkey (Reuters) - Turkey shelled targets in northwest Syria on Monday and said it would swiftly crush U.S.-backed Kurdish YPG fighters in an air and ground offensive on the Afrin region beyond its border.

-Amid growing international concern over the three-day-old military operation, President Tayyip Erdogan said there would be “no stepping back” from the campaign, which has opened up a new front in Syria’s complex civil war.
+The three-day-old campaign has opened a new front in Syria’s multi-sided civil war, realigning a battlefield where outside powers are supporting local combatants.

+While Washington and other Western capitals expressed concern, Turkish President Tayyip Erdogan said he had secured a go-ahead for the campaign from Russia, principal backer of Syrian President Bashar al-Assad, long Turkey’s foe.

-Turkish forces and their Syrian rebel allies began their push to clear YPG fighters from the northwestern enclave on Saturday, despite concern from the United States, which urged both sides on Monday to show restraint.
+Turkish forces and their Syrian anti-Assad rebel allies began their push on Saturday to clear the northwestern border enclave of Kurdish YPG fighters.
+Ankara considers the YPG to be allies of insurgents that have fought against the Turkish state for decades.
+The United States, meanwhile, has armed and aided the YPG as its main ground allies against Islamic State.

-France called for an emergency meeting of the United Nations Security Council on Monday to discuss the fighting in Afrin and other parts of Syria, and Britain said it would look for ways to prevent any further escalation.
+France called for an emergency meeting of the United Nations Security Council on Monday, and Britain said it would look for ways to prevent any further escalation.

 But Erdogan said Turkey was determined to press ahead.
 “There’s no stepping back from Afrin,” he said in a speech in Ankara.
 “We discussed this with our Russian friends, we have an agreement with them, and we also discussed it with other coalition forces and the United States.”